superstarlifter/doc/docs/how_to/combining_CRM_collections.md

 ### Normalize the data
-Once that data from your two CRMs is combined, it may be necessary to normalize some of the fields.
+Once the data from your two CRMs is combined, it may be necessary to normalize some of the fields.
 For example, it is unlikely that the stage names are consistent between the two systems.
 StarLifter makes it easy to normalize your data.

 1. Right click on any of the Stage values, and select **Normalize Field**.
 Name the Normalization collection.